fernandoferreira/RabbitMQConsumer/README.md

 This is a project created for learning purpose.

-To run this application, you must to follow the bellow steps.
+To run this application, you must to follow the follow steps:

 1 - Instal the Earlang (last version) that can be found on this link: https://www.erlang.org/downloads 2 - Install the RabbitMQ Server.
 This will run on localhost and allow you to create and test any kind of queue/message application.
     You can download the server here: https://www.rabbitmq.com/download.html